Board Leadership Institute

 How to Apply

-With the exception of the orientation kick-off reception, the monthly sessions will be held on the fourth Thursday of every month from 8 a.m. to 11:30 a.m., beginning January 25, 2018.
+With the exception of the orientation kick-off reception and January session, the monthly sessions will be held on the second Thursday of every month from 8 a.m. to 11:30 a.m.
 All meetings will be held at Cal Lutheran’s Oxnard Campus, Rooms 104/105, at 2201 Outlet Center Drive, Oxnard, CA 93036.

 5:15 p.m. – 7 p.m.